In the butterfly stroke, swimmers execute a technique with their legs called the dolphin kick.

 This looks a bit like the up and down movements of a dolphin’s tail, which explains the name of this swimming technique.

-The following video shows Michael Phelps’ dolphin kick in slow motion:
+The following slow-motion video shows how Michael Phelps executes the dolphin kick:

 The movements of the legs are rather simple.
-However, it takes practice to integrate them with the undulation of the body that is at the heart of the butterfly stroke.
+However, it takes practice to connect them with the undulation of the body, which is at the heart of the butterfly stroke.